AbinandhMJ/musicplayer/README.md

-# musicplayer
+# Musify
-Created with CodeSandbox
+A Music player landing page using pure HTML, CSS with slider animations